I ain't 'fraid of no waxing nostalgic

 The Good:

-+ Some genuinely solid moments in the film, as mentioned in the body of the review
++ It's Ghostbusters+ Some genuinely solid moments in the film, as mentioned in the body of the review

 + Paul Rudd